yannlelorier/Graph-Structure/README.md

 python train.py
 ```

-This will launch a test function (which does not work yet).
+This will launch a test function (which does not work yet)